Cosmological implications of a viable non-analytical f(R) model: Concluding remarks

-\acknowledgments{This work has been partially developed in the framework of the CGW collaboration (www.cgwcollaboration.it).
-NC gratefully acknowledges the CPT - Universit\'e de la Mediterran\'ee Aix-Marseille 2 and the financial support from ``Sapienza'' University of Rome.}
+{ This work has been partially developed in the framework of the \emph{CGW collaboration} (www.cgwcollaboration.it).
+The work of M. L. has been supported by the PRIN grant \emph{Galactic and extragalactic polarized microwave emission} (Contract No. PRIN 2009XZ54H2-002).}